HSR Refresher - 1 Day - Health and Safety Representative (Queensland) Course

 The 1-day Health and Safety Representative (HSR) Refresher course is designed to renew the knowledge and skills students obtained during their initial 5-day HSR training course.

-Under the Work Health & Safety Regulations, HSR's are required to undertake one-day refresher training once every 3 years.
-If refresher training is not undertaken in within this 3 year timeframe, it's likely the HSR will need to attend the five (5) day initial Health and Safety Representative course again.
+Under the Work Health & Safety Regulations, existing HSRs must now complete HSR refresher training every 12 months after the initial training (the previous period was every 3 years).
+If refresher training is not undertaken within this 12 month timeframe, it's likely the HSR will need to attend the five (5) day initial Health and Safety Representative course again.

 WorkSafe Connect has been delivering workplace health and safety training for over 15 years and is one of Queensland’s leading suppliers of HSR training courses.
-We offer this program in Townsville, Brisbane and Onsite and focus on delivering engaging and practical training.
+We offer this program in Townsville, Brisbane, Onsite and Online with a focus on delivering engaging and practical training.

 Available Dates